jaramana/R-Pivot_Table/README.md

 This script lets you summarize data tables into a "pivot table" as you would in Microsoft Excel.

 ## Motivation
-I was tasked with working with large datasets that would not work on Excel, and needed to be summarised.
+I was tasked with working with large datasets that would not work on Excel, and needed to be summarized.
 I had become comfortable using R and figured that there should be a way to do so in R. This script is based on [this tutorial](https://www.rforexcelusers.com/make-pivottable-in-r/) from John Taveras.

 ## Code
 ```